-- A. The HHSC is in not d of the goods or services, or both, described in this Agreement and least contents. - B. The reviewed proposals submitted in response to the request. - C. The CONTRACTOR has been identified as the responsible and responsive OFFEROR whose proposal is the most advantageous for the HHSC, taking into consideration price and the evaluation factors set forth in the request.
+A. eHHS on eet of the goods or services, or both, described in this Agreement and its attachments.

+B. The HHSC has issued a request for competitive proposals, and has received and reviewed proposals submitted in response to the request.

+C. The CONTRACTOR has been identified as the responsible and responsive OFFEROR whose proposal is the most advantageous for the HHSC, taking into consideration price and the evaluation factors set forth in the request.

-- D. The HHSC desires to retain and engage the CONTRACTOR to provide the goods or services, or both, as the case may be, and the CONTRACTOR is agreeable to providing said goods or services, or both. - NOW, THEREFORE, in consideration of the promises contained in this Agreement, the HHSC and the CONTRACTOR agree as follows: - 1.
-SCOPE OF SERVICES.
-The CONTRACTOR shall, in a oper a satisfactory manner as determined by the HHSC, provide all the goods set fort.
-Attact sent 1 Scope of Services. - 2.
-TIME OF PERFORMANCE.
-The performance required of the CONTRACTOR under this Agreement shall be executed in accordant with the time period set forth in the Attachment 2 Time of Performa which made a part of this Agreement. - 2.
-COMPENSATION.
-The CONT AC.
-R shall be compensated for services performed under this Agreem.
-The CONT AC.
-R shall be compensated for services performed under this Agreem.
-The CONT AC.
-R shall be compensated for services performed under this Agreement as set forth in Attachment 3.
-Compensation, with its hereby in the provisions as set forth in Attachment 3. - 5.
-OF CONDUCT DECLARATION.
-The Standards of Conduct Declaration of the ONTRACTOR is attached and is made a part of this Agreement. - 6.
-OTHER TERMS AND CONDITIONS.
+D. The HHSC desires to retain and engage the CONTRACTOR to provide the goods or services, or both, as the case may be, and the CONTRACTOR is agreeable to providing said goods or services, or both.

+NOW, THEREFORE, in consideration of the promises contained in this Agreement, the HHSC and the CONTRACTOR agree as follows:

+1. SCOPE OF SERVICES.
+The CONTRACTOR shall, in r proper a satisfactory manner as determined by the HHSC, provide all the goods set in Attacianent 1 Scope of Services.

+2. TIME OF PERFORMANCE.
+The performance is required of the CONTRACTOR under this Agreement shall be executed is inccordance with the time period set forth in the Attachment 2 Time of Performance which is made a part of this Agreement.

+3. COMPENSATION.
+The CONT.
+AC.
+R shall be compensated for services performed under this Agreement pursent, the provisions as set forth in Attachment 3 Compensation, which thereby make a part of this Agreement..

+4. BONDS.
+The CONTRACTOR \square (is) or \square (is not) required to provide a perform the bond.

+5. STANDARDS F CONDUCT DECLARATION.
+The Standards of Conduct Declaration of ...
+ONTRACTOR is attached and is made a part of this Agreement.

+6. OTHER TERMS AND CONDITIONS.
 The General Conditions and any Special Conditions are attached hereto and made a part of this Agreement (or, Any Special Conditions are attached hereto and made a part of this Agreement).
 In the event of a conflict between the General Conditions and the Special Conditions, the Special